Pair Networks Blog Security Detect Malware on Your Website (Before It’s Too Late)

 That’s where our malware scanning tools come in.
 Pair offers malware scanning tools with our hosting packages.
 They’re designed to identify suspicious items in your hosting account, and give you a heads up that malware might be present.

-Our malware scanning tool scans 10,000 files per week.
-If any suspicious items are found, you’ll be alerted via email.
+Our free malware scanning tool scans 10,000 files per week.
+If it detects malware, you’ll be alerted via email.

 Cleaning Up Malware